OptimisticSnivy/OptimisticSnivy/README.md

 Fun Facts about me:

-- I used to use arch btw
-- I use hyprland btw
+- I use linux btw
 - I use neovim btw